LACMA

 Curatorial Notes

-The Christ of Ixmiquilpan was a life-size cornstalk-paste image (imagen en caña de maíz) venerated at the church of Mapethé, near the town of Ixmiquilpan, Mexico.
-In the seventeenth century the sculpture had become disfigured and was ordered buried with the next townsperson to die.
+According to legend, the sculpture was originally displayed at the church of Mapethé, near the town of Ixmiquilpan, Mexico.
+By 1615, it had become severely damaged and was ordered to be buried with the next townsperson to die.
 Six years passed without any deaths.
-Suddenly, the effigy detached from the cross and miraculously renovated itself.
-In 1621 the image was transferred to the Carmelite convent of Santa Teresa in Mexico City.
-Its fame as a miracle worker grew, yet only a few copies after the original on its altar were created for private and public veneration.
+In 1621, after a storm blew off half the church’s roof, the figure floated away from the cross and showed signs of life (it perspired copiously, bled, twitched, and blinked), until it was miraculously restored to its original condition.
+Soon thereafter, the sculpture was transferred to the Carmelite convent of Santa Teresa in Mexico City.
+Its fame as a miracle worker grew, yet the convent allowed only a limited number of artists to make painted copies.
+The relatively small size of this canvas signed by José de Páez suggests that it was intended for private devotional use.

 Provenance